1969 United States gubernatorial elections

 United States gubernatorial elections were held on November 4, 1969, in two states and one territory, with a January 7 special election held in Maryland.
 Republicans achieved a net gain of one in these elections.
+This was the last election until 1994 where the Republicans held a majority of Governors' seats in America.

 Election results

 A bolded state name features an article about the specific election.